toribiodiego/thesis/docs/roadmap.md

 **Objective:**
 TD target: *y = r + γ(1−done)×maxₐ′ Q_target(s′,a′)*.
 MSE or Huber loss.
 RMSProp/Adam (LR 2.5e-4, γ=0.99, batch=32).
 Target sync every 10k steps.
 Train every 4 steps.
 Complete when loss decreases smoothly and target updates are correct.

+**Note on Target Networks:**
+The target network is a 2015 Nature paper improvement (Mnih et al.).
+The original 2013 arXiv DQN paper used a single network for both Q(s,a) and target computations.
+For purist 2013 reproduction, set `TargetNetworkUpdater(update_interval=1)` or use the same network for both online and target Q-value computations.

 **Checklist:**
 - [X] Create online and target Q-networks with identical architecture; initialize target as a hard copy of online, freeze target grads, and provide `hard_update_target()` utility.
     - [X] feat: Initialize online/target Q-nets and hard-copy sync helper